Moscow Carnegie Library

 In recent years, Latah County has seen continued growth and development.
 The county's natural beauty and outdoor recreation opportunities have attracted new residents, while its vibrant arts and cultural scene have contributed to its unique identity.
 Today, Latah County remains a thriving and diverse community, with a rich history that continues to shape its present and future.

-This timeline provides a concise overview of the key events in the history of Latah County, Idaho.
+This timeline provides a condensed summary of the historical journey of Latah County, Idaho.

 • 1861: Latah County was established on January 14